coloradorca/CoffeeFinder/README.md

 COFFEE FINDER

-here it is.... my MVP

-Using expo...
+This basic mobile app will allow a user to enter a location, and search for businesses that serve coffee

-Built using React Native
+Project build initiated using expo for React Native